 My wtf/minute was now increasing.

-We knew we had to go back to the very basics and start from scratch.
+We realized we had to go back to the basics and start from scratch.

-Let’s look at everything related to DKIM setup for the sendx.io domain - how it’s implemented, what services it applies to, and are we supposed to expect DMARC failing for calendar and other apps and not for GSuite emails.
+We looked at everything related to DKIM setup for the sendx.io domain—how it’s implemented, which services it applies to, and whether we should expect DMARC failures for Calendar and other Google apps but not GSuite emails.

 We opened the admin console totally sure that there’s nothing wrong.